ProjectEvergreen/greenwood/www/pages/guides/netlify-cms.md

 Click **New Blog** button and you will be greeted with a WYSIWYG(what you see is what you get) content form.

-Add a **title** of `example` which will be used for our page's URL, as defiend by our configuration.
+Add a **title** of `example` which will be used for our page's URL, as defined by our configuration.
 For example the title `Hello World Howdy` would be available at the url https://yourgeneratedurl-ads6387.netlify.com/blog/hello-world-howdy when publsihed.

-Add whatever content you'd like.
-If you wish to upload images through netlify's CMS they will be placed in `/public/assets` as defined in our netlify configuration.
+Add whatever content you would like.
+If you wish to upload images through netlify's CMS they will be placed in `/public/assets` as defined by our netlify configuration.

 When completed hit **Save** at the top.
 A pull request will automatically be submitted to your repository of your draft page.